• Home

 Introduction

-The Department of Film and Media Studies affirms the principle of academic freedom, the right to express oneself according to the truth as one sees it.
-Faculty members have the obligation, however, to exercise academic freedom responsibly.
+FMS affirms the right of academic freedom, to express oneself according to the truth as one sees it.

-Faculty members are expected to be actively engaged in all three areas of teaching/advising, scholarship and/or creative activity, and service.
-The Department of Film and Media Studies subscribes to the University of Kansas Faculty Code of Rights, Responsibilities, and Conduct, as adopted by the Faculty Senate in 1971 and subsequently amended.
-Faculty duties are set forth in Article IV Faculty Responsibilities, and the Department of Film and Media Studies expects its faculty to live up to those responsibilities.
-Within the context of
+Faculty members are expected to be active in all three areas of teaching/advising, scholarship and/or creative activity, and service.
+FMS subscribes to the University of Kansas Faculty Code of Rights, Responsibilities, and Conduct, and expects its faculty to live up to the duties as set forth in Article IV.
+Within that context FMS faculty shall be evaluated as presented below.
+Faculty may undergo six kinds of evaluations:

 Statement of Performance Expectations